siddhantmadhur/media-server/README.md

 Here I'll answer some questions about the project preemptively

 #### Why not fork Jellyfin, a project that intends to have the same goal?
-During my personal experience moving from Plex to Jellyfin I encountered a few hurdles and friction that I left me less than satisfied.
+During my personal experience moving from Plex to Jellyfin I encountered a few hurdles and friction that eft me less than satisfied.
-Not to say Jellyfin isn't an absolutely amazing project, because it is and will be probably superior to this project for a very long time, but I would like to re-invent the wheel and create something that is aesthetically pleasing, fast and written in Golang.
+Not to say Jellyfin isn't an amazing project because it is and will be probably superior to this project for a very long time, but I would like to re-invent the wheel and create something aesthetically pleasing, fast, and written in Golang.

 ##### Developement started on April 29, 2024